kubantjan/fast-form/README.md

 And it should output:

-    - excel file and csv file (or make it a parameter) with the answers and their accuracies and also the parts of the original scan that were used for the recognition.
+    - excel file with the answers and their accuracies and also the parts of the original scan that were used for the recognition.

-* [ ] Prepare python script that will process the excel document with all the answers into one summary document.
+* [ ] Prepare python script that will process the excel document with all the answers into an excel sheet.
 One questionnaire per line.
+params:
+    - path to the excel with answers
+    - path to the excel to put it in (if none, create new)
+    - name of the sheet (if none create new) if the sheet is non empty put the data below the data already there

 * [ ] Write a nice readme ale let someone test on mac